codecop/Law-of-Demeter-Playground/src/main/java/kata/lisp/a20231125/Readme.md

 4. any method of any classes of its fields
 5. any method of global objects

+Till now it seems the LoD_C is only needed in equals, because then we access the (private) fields of the other instance.

 Weak Form "LoD_Cw"

 6. any method of parent class in a class hierarchy